-Tom Bryant is responsible for the delivery of the financial reporting of the LGRI business, internal controls across finance, business planning and cost management.
-Previously he was Head of Audit for the L&G's Institutional and Retail Retirement business and Group Finance function.
+Tom Bryant is responsible for the delivery of the financial reporting of the Legal & General Retirement Institutional (LGRI) business, internal controls across finance, business planning and cost management.
+Previously he was Head of Audit for the Legal & General's (L&G) Institutional and Retail Retirement business and Group Finance function.

-Before joining Legal & General in 2014, Tom was Head of Internal Audit for the Head Office Operations, for QBE Insurance Group in Sydney and the QBE captive reinsurer, Equator Re, in Bermuda.
+Before joining L&G in 2014, Tom was Head of Internal Audit for the Head Office Operations, for QBE Insurance Group in Sydney and the QBE captive reinsurer, Equator Re, in Bermuda.
 Until 2010 Tom worked for PwC in the UK and Australia in financial services external audit.
 Tom has over 20 years' experience in financial reporting, internal and external audit of life insurance companies and pension schemes.
 He is a Chartered Accountant and Certified Internal Auditor and has PhD and BEng in Civil Engineering from the University of Bristol.